 Exploring an Abandoned Hotel

 The first time I saw this mosaic was in G. Mattu’s post, and he was the one who guided me there.
 I was so happy to finally visit this place and see the magical mosaic by Armenian painter, Honored Artist of the USSR (1983), Garnik Smbatyan (1929—2003).
-The hotel is located on the shore of Lake Sevan close to the main highway.
-An old road led us close, and finally, we saw the hidden hotel in the woods!
+An old road led us closer, and finally we spotted the hidden complex, surrounded by trees on the shore of the lake.

 The abandoned hotel was an architectural marvel...